Ordinal Probit Functional Outcome Regression with Application to Computer-Use Behavior in Rhesus Monkeys: Ordinal Probit Functional Outcome Regression Model

-Models \eqref{m:latent} and \eqref{m:pprobs} represent the formulation for continuous functions; however, we only observe discretized realizations of $Y^*_i$.
-Assuming all functions have the same number of measurements---not necessarily equally spaced---and no missing values, the discrete version of model \eqref{m:latent}, across all subjects is
+Models \eqref{m:latent} and \eqref{m:pprobs} represent the formulation for continuous functions; however, we only observe discrete realizations of $Y^*_i$.
+Assuming all subjects have the same number of measurements and no missing values, we stack the $Y^*_i$ into an $N\times T$ matrix ${Y}^*$.
+The discrete version of model \eqref{m:latent}, across all subjects, is then

-where ${Y}^*$ and ${E}$ are $N\times T$ matrices.
-If $P$ is the number of covariates, then ${\beta}$ is a $P\times T$ matrix and $X$ is an $N \times P$ matrix.
-The first two steps of the samplers for both the wavelet and spline based models are the same.
-By making the error Gaussian, we assume the prior on latent variable is also Gaussian.
-After fixing the first cut point, $c_1$, typically at 0, we assume a flat prior on the remaining $c_{\ell}$, $\ell = 2, \ldots, L-1$.